mvyasu/tf-lore/content/Seasons/S05/08_DISSUN_Ad.md

 ![[S05_Dissun_Ad_03.png]]

->**Dissun Driver:** We are glad to do the dirty work.
+>**DISSUN DRIVER:** We are glad to do the dirty work.
 Power is power and you want it.

 ![[S05_Dissun_Ad_04.png]]![[S05_Dissun_Ad_05.png]]
 ![[S05_Dissun_Ad_06.png]]![[S05_Dissun_Ad_07.png]]